simonw/shot-scraper/docs/video.md

 ## Running a server for the duration of the storyboard

-If you need to run a server for the duration of the `shot-scraper storyboard` session, specify it using `server:`:
+If you need to run a server for the duration of the `shot-scraper video` session, specify it using `server:`:

 ```yaml